IBM-Cloud/ansible-collection-ibm/docs/ibm_is_instance_network_interface.rst

     (Required for new resource) The user-defined name for this network interface.
 If unspecified, the name will be a hyphenated list of randomly-selected words.

-  instance (True, str, None)
-    (Required for new resource) The unique identifier of the instance.

   primary_ip (False, list, None)
     The primary IP address to bind to the network interface.
 This can be specified using an existing reserved IP, or a prototype object for a new reserved IP.

+  instance (True, str, None)
+    (Required for new resource) The unique identifier of the instance.

   security_groups (False, list, None)
     None

+  subnet (True, str, None)
+    (Required for new resource) The unique identifier of the subnet.

   floating_ip (False, str, None)